hssmalo/steampunkfantasy/rules.md

 The requirements and cost of both model replacements and extra equipment should be clearly stated in the army list.

+If not a unit base weapon, but the weapon requires a unit, the cost is for upgrading all models in the unit with given upgrade.
+If it is a model, the cost is for upgrading ONE model.
+Typically requiers the model to be elite.

 *Huge* units\

 Any huge unit is seen from long distance.
 Thus, if your army includes any huge unit, you must tell your enemy about which huge unit you include before the enemy builds its own army.
 Thus the enemy has some time to prepare.